monstercameron/grpc-tunnel/PERFORMANCE.md

 **Date:** 2024-01-XX
 **Status:** ✅ **CRITICAL ISSUES FIXED**

-This document outlines the performance and memory leak analysis conducted on the grpc-tunnel codebase, identifying critical issues and their resolutions.
+This document outlines the performance and memory leak analysis conducted on the GoGRPCBridge codebase, identifying critical issues and their resolutions.

 ---